JClarke-96/eng84_devops_intro/README.md

 - Take part across the whole service lifecycle.
 - Superior quality software can be developed quickly and with more reliability.
 - Shortens time without compromising quality.

+## Vagrant commands
+- `vagrant init` to initialise virtual machine
+- `vagrant up` to start virtual machine
+- `vagrant destroy` to destroy
+- `vagrant status` to check the status
+- `vagrant halt` to end virtual machine